 Do not run the bilge pump dry for a prolonged period of time.

 BILGE PUMP LOCATION

-The bilge pump is located in the motorwell under the access plate just forward of the transom.
+The 232 had two bilge pumps.
+The first one is located in the motorwell under the access plate just forward of the transom.
+The second is in the cabin under the floor access plate.